 If you happen to be staying at the Sofitel Private Island Resort then you’ll already have unlimited access to this amazing snorkeling spot.
 Just grab a free kayak and make your way over.

-Please note that at the time of writing, the Sofitel hotel is closed due to the Covid-19 pandemic.
-They are due to re-open in late 2022.
+Please note that at the time of writing, the Sofitel hotel is temporarily close.
+They were due to re-open in late 2022 however it’s now 2023 and it’s still closed.

 If you’re staying elsewhere then you will need to come via boat.
 Some people choose to kayak from Matira Beach too which is also an option but it can be tiring due to the distance.